Serbo-Croatian: Views of international linguists

+The prevailing view among Croatian linguists—that there is no single Serbo-Croatian language but rather several different standard languages—has been criticized by German linguist Bernhard Gröschel in his monograph Serbo-Croatian Between Linguistics and Politics.

 The use of Serbo-Croatian as a linguistic label has been the subject of long-standing controversy.
-Wayles Browne calls it a "term of convenience" and notes the difference of opinion as to whether it comprises a single language or a cluster of languages.
+Linguist Wayles Browne calls it a "term of convenience" and notes the difference of opinion as to whether it comprises a single language or a cluster of languages.
 Ronelle Alexander refers to the national standards as three separate languages, but also notes that the reasons for this are complex and generally non-linguistic.
 She calls BCS (her term for Serbo-Croatian) a single language for communicative linguistic purposes, but three separate languages for symbolic non-linguistic purposes.

-The current Serbian constitution of 2006 refers to the official language as Serbian, while the Montenegrin constitution of 2007 proclaimed Montenegrin as the primary official language, but also grants other languages and dialects the right of official use.